-All procurements over £25k must involve the Procurement Manager and the Authority now advertises these electronically via the Bluelight EU Supply e-Tendering portal.
+All procurements over £25k must involve the Procurement Team and be advertised by the Authority electronically via the Delta eSouricng portal.
 This is to ensure that the Authority appropriately makes contracts available to a wide range of suppliers and seeks to obtain value for money in its purchases of goods and services.